Western Strategic Support for CIHR Success Program

-Jointly funded by the office of the Vice-President (Research) and the researcher's faculty, Western's Strategic Support for CIHR Success program offers three funding opportunities identified as Seed, Bridge and Accelerator grants.
-These grants are targeted at researchers who are not currently holding external CIHR funding or are preparing to submit to a larger CIHR grant.
+Jointly funded by Western Research and the researcher's faculty, Western's Strategic Support for CIHR Success program offers three funding opportunities identified as Seed and Accelerator (Fall competition), and Bridge grants (Spring competition).
+These grants are targeted at researchers who are either not currently holding external CIHR funding, or are preparing to submit to a larger CIHR grant.
 The intent of these grants is to offer critical, one-time funding to support an individual investigator’s research activities for the subsequent development of strong, competitive submissions to external, peer-reviewed research sponsors.

 The merit of each proposal will be assessed by the Medical & Health Science Review Board (MHSRB) on innovation, impact, deliverables (both long- and short-term), proposed methodology, HQP training plan and proposed budget.
 Successful applicants are expected to develop and submit competitive research proposals to a CIHR competition within two years of the award’s start date.
-Scroll down for application form and instructions.
+Note: Indirect costs are not supported by this program.

 - Application Instructions (Password Protected)

 - Application Forms to be posted early Fall 2020

 Complete a ROLA Proposal: Internal program applications are processed through Western Research Internal Grants and must be accompanied by a completed ROLA proposal.

 Application Submission: The application form must be combined with all required attachments in a single PDF and emailed to email@example.com by the Western Research posted deadline.
 All submissions will be adjudicated by appointed members of Western's Medical & Health Sciences Review Board (MHSRB).

 Internal competitions are administered by Western Research Internal Grants, Room 5150, Support Services Building (519-661-2111, ext.
 84500, firstname.lastname@example.org)